 - Management of medical issues and possible adverse reactions

-Laws vary by country and by state regarding the specific portions of procedures that can be delegated to unlicensed personnel.
-ISHRS believes that a licensed provider knowledgable in the field of hair restoration must perform all surgical incisions or excisions which are part of the procedure.
+- Laws vary by country and by state regarding the specific portions of procedures that can be delegated to unlicensed personnel.
+ISHRS believes that a licensed provider knowledgeable in the field of hair restoration must perform all surgical incisions or excisions which are part of the procedure.
 When doctors advertise their credentials and then delegate the surgery to unlicensed personnel, patients are being misled and placed at risk.

-When unlicensed personnel perform highly skilled aspects of hair restoration surgery, patients risk misdiagnosis or performance of unnecessary or ill-advised surgery, as well as failure to have the personnel identify that a hair disorders may be related to underlying systemic diseases which, if not properly diagnosed, can lead to major medical problems.
+- When unlicensed personnel perform highly skilled aspects of hair restoration surgery, patients risk misdiagnosis or performance of unnecessary or ill-advised surgery, as well as failure to have the personnel identify that a hair disorder may be related to underlying systemic diseases which, if not properly diagnosed, can lead to major medical problems.

 ALARMING NEW TREND

-We are seeing an increasing number of patients seeking help from our physician members, asking them to correct mistakes of individuals who are not properly licensed or trained to perform surgical hair transplantation.
+We are seeing an increasing number of patients seeking help from our physician members, asking them to correct the mistakes of individuals who are not properly licensed or trained to perform surgical hair transplantation.
 If you are considering hair restoration surgery, it is important to find a qualified surgeon who has proper training, experience and certifications.

 When performed properly by trained physicians, today’s hair restoration surgery safely and effectively creates natural-looking, permanent results that are virtually undetectable.
 However, major complications – even life-threatening ones – can occur during surgeries by an unlicensed technician.